Annual conference 2025: Art therapy and collaboration (in-person ticket)

 Tickets

-A limited number of in-person tickets are available, early booking is advised to avoid disappointment.
+A limited number of in-person tickets are available.
+Early booking is advised to avoid disappointment.
 In-person ticket bookings will close on Friday 17 October 2025, or earlier if tickets sell out.
 In early October, in-person ticket holders will be invited to complete a Conference Delegate Form to provide dietary and access requirements and a preference for the afternoon parallel session.
 Please refer to our event terms and conditions or email us at events@baat.org for more information.

-Tickets for our annual conference can ONLY be purchased directly from our website.
+Tickets for our annual conference can only be purchased directly from our website.

 Employer-funded bookings can be made for in-person or online participation by completing an invoice request form and returning it to events@baat.org.
-The deadline for employer-funded bookings is Monday, 6th September.
+The deadline for employer-funded bookings is Monday, 8th September.

 Can’t join us in person?
 Find out more about our online tickets: